Real workshops, from first light in Maine to last light on the Pacific.

 Free shipping on everything ★ 30-day returns ★ Every maker verified by Rarely

-Rarely is a marketplace for things made rarely well — small workshops and heritage makers, each one vetted before they’re listed.
+Rarely is a marketplace for things made rarely well — small workshops and heritage makers, each one vetted before it’s listed.
 We’d rather carry one broom made by hand in Lancaster County than forty made by nobody in particular.

 Free shipping ★ 30-day returns ★ Every maker verified